dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-selfcontained.md

 Full instructions are provided at [Build .NET Core Applications for Raspberry Pi with Docker](dotnet-docker-arm32.md).
 Summarized instructions follow.

-You need to build the [sample](Dockerfile.debian-arm32-selfcontained)on an X64 machine.
+Build the [sample](Dockerfile.debian-arm32-selfcontained) on an X64 machine.
 This requirement is due to the .NET Core SDK not being currently supported on ARM32.
 The instructions assume that you are in the root of the repository.

 ```console
 cd samples